AndyObtiva/super_module/README.md

 >       end
 >     end

-A step forward that addresses the boiler-plate DRY concern, but is otherwise really just a lipstick on a pig.
+A step forward that addresses the boiler-plate DRY concern, but is otherwise really just lipstick on a pig.

 #### 3) SuperModule